+UNIT 2

-UNIT 2: MIND/BODY PROBLEM (Approximately 30 hours)
+MIND/BODY PROBLEM (Approximately 30 hours)

-This unit investigates the mind/body problem.
-The problem looks at the nature of the relationship between the mind and the physical body, asking a number of questions, including:

-- Are they separate?

-- What is the relationship between them?
+This Unit investigates the mind/body problem.
+The question looks at the nature of the relationship between the mind, or consciousness, and the physical world, asking a number of questions.
+Are they separate?
+What is the relationship between them?

-- What is mind and how does it exist with matter?
+What is consciousness and how does it exist in matter?
 The mind/body problem has been addressed since the time of Plato and is evident in the works of philosophers since that time.